Fantasy Football Strength of Schedule: Running Backs

 Jay Ajayi (RB – MIA)

 This was technically Le’Veon Bell’s spot, but he is actually matchup-proof.
-Instead we skipped ahead to Ajayi, who has the fourth-worst schedule among running backs.
+Instead we skipped ahead to Ajayi, who doesn’t have the worst schedule among running backs, but it isn’t great.
 Last year was somewhat of a breakout year for Ajayi, but it was also a very mixed bag.
 Sure, he had two 200-plus yard games against the Steelers and the Bills, but what about the tougher matchups?
 Below, you’ll see real cause for concern if his 2017 opponents are anything close to what they were in 2016.
-Keep in mind that the defenses he’ll play in the fantasy playoffs are the Eagles (13th), Seahawks (2nd), and Titans (4th).
+He’ll face off against the Patriots in the first week of the playoffs, a team that held him to just 73 scoreless yards on 21 carries last year.

 |All Other Defenses||10||150||575||3.83||2||4||8.07|